lokesh/pinback/README.md

 &redirect_uri=YOUR_REDIRECT_URI
 ```
 5. Approve the app.
-6. You should be redirected to `http://www.google.com/?code=YOUR_CODE`.
-Copy the code.
+6. You'll be redirected to Google with a URL like `http://www.google.com/?code=YOUR_CODE`.
+Copy this code value - you'll need it in the next step.
+Important: If there's a `#` symbol and additional characters after the code, don't include those.
+The code should only contain letters and numbers.
 7. Run the following curl command to get the Oauth token:
 ```shell
 curl -X POST "https://foursquare.com/oauth2/access_token" \